Learning general and distinctive 3D local deep descriptors for point cloud registration: Related work

 \section{Related work}

-Descriptors for point cloud registration can be designed using handcrafted or deep learning-based algorithms, which in turn can be computed using one-stage or two-stage methods.
-Typically, handcrafted methods use histograms to encode local geometric structures, such as point coordinates, surface normals, and/or pairwise point/normal relationships, whereas deep learning-based methods use deep networks to learn representations from either global or local geometric structures.
-Regardless their formulation, all these descriptors can be used together with point cloud registration algorithms, for example using fast global registration \cite{Zhou2016} or based on RANSAC \cite{Fischler1981}.
+Descriptors for point cloud registration can be designed by using handcrafted or deep learning-based algorithms, which in turn can be computed with or without local reference frame (LRF).
+Typically, handcrafted methods encode local geometric structures as histograms of, e.g., point coordinates, surface normals, and/or pairwise point/normal relationships, whereas deep learning-based methods learn dense or sparse representations of local geometric structures.
+Regardless of their formulation, these descriptors can be utilised with registration algorithms, such as RANSAC \cite{Fischler1981}.